Defining the Mini-MBA

 Instructor of Professional Practice

-Ronak Parikh (@parikhronak) is a Product Manager for Amazon Advertising.
-Previously, he was Vice President of Product Management for Data Solutions at Merkle and the Product Director for Dun & Bradstreet’s (D&B) Audience Solutions, a suite of products aimed at digital marketing managers to get most of their...
+Ronak Parikh is Managing Director at an advertising agency leading their privacy-based data solutions.
+Previously, he was a Principal Product Manager for Amazon Advertising, Vice President of Product Management for Data Solutions at Merkle and the Product Director for Dun & Bradstreet’s (D&B).
+Before D&B, Ronak served in Product Management...

 The Mini-MBA in Data-Driven Management will enhance the careers of those with data management experience looking to complement their technical expertise with a strategic business outlook that can further their contributions across the organization.
 They will be empowered with the tools to help their organizations understand how this new reliance on data can improve decision-making and results, using business concepts and language familiar to non-technical stake holders.